spruceid/spruceid.dev/docs/primer.md

 stored, presented, verified, and revoked.
 The software that individual actors use to receive, hold, and present them is called a "wallet", and the software used to issue, transfer, revoke, and verify them is called an "agent".
-Both interact with verifiable registries in various ways, must importantly for identifying and verifying each other.
+Both interact with verifiable registries in various ways, most importantly for identifying and verifying each other.
 Spruce's wallet is called Credible, and the engine Spruce uses to create and power agents is called DIDKit.
 Both are intended to work at many scales and in many contexts.